-- 5. 4.
-Decision Regarding Certification.
-These requirements are contained in ACJA § 7-201 (E).
-The procedures for decisions regarding certification are specified in § 7-201. - 6.
-5. Exemption from Certification.
-No certification is required of any agency licensed by the state or the Arizona Department of Economic Security pursuant to A.R.S. § 8-126 (1). - F. Role and Responsibilities of Certificate Holders.
-The role and responsibilities of certificate holders are specified in § 7-201.
-In addition to the requirements of ACJA § 7-201 (F), tThe following provisions also apply to confidential intermediaries: - 1.
+- 4. Decision Regarding Certification.
+These requirements are contained in ACJA § 7-201-(E). - 5.
+Exemption from Certification.
+No certification is required of any agency licensed by the state or the Arizona Department of Economic Security pursuant to A.R.S. § 8-126-(1). - F. Role and Responsibilities of Certificate Holders.
+In addition to the requirements of ACJA § 7-201-(F), the following provisions apply to confidential intermediaries: - 1.
 Standards of Conduct.
-Each confidential intermediary shall adhere to Appendix A, the standards of conduct adopted by the supreme court, pursuant to this section in subsection (J) and A.R.S. § 8-134 (I). - 2.
+Each confidential intermediary shall adhere to the standards of conduct in subsection (J), and A.R.S. § 8-134-(I) and A.R.S. § 8-543(C). - 2.
 Identification.
-When accessing files related to a search, a confidential intermediary shall provide the valid photo identification issued by the cConfidential iIntermediary pProgram with the request for appointment form identifying the individual as the confidential intermediary appointed to the case. - 3.
+When accessing files related to a search, a confidential intermediary shall provide the valid photo identification issued by the confidential intermediary program with the request for appointment form identifying the individual as the confidential intermediary appointed to the case. - 3.
 Parties.
-A confidential intermediary shall provide services only to those parties who are eligible pursuant to A.R.S. § 8-134(A) Arizona law. - a.
-A.R.S. § 8-134(A) provides that: - A. Any of the following persons may use the services of a confidential intermediary who is listed with the court: - 1.
+A confidential intermediary shall provide services only to those parties who are eligible pursuant to A.R.S. § 8-134(A) or A.R.S. § 8-543(B). - a.
+Adoption Searches. - (1) A.R.S. § 8-134(A) provides: - A. Any of the following persons may use the services of a confidential intermediary who is listed with the court: - 1.
 The adoptive parents of an adoptee who is at least eighteen years of age or, if the adoptive parents are deceased, the adoptee's guardian. - 2.
 An adoptee if the adoptee is at least eighteen years of age. - 3.
 If an adoptee is deceased, the adoptee's spouse if the spouse is the legal parent or guardian of any child of the adoptee. - 4.
-If an adoptee is deceased, any progeny of the adoptee person who is at least eighteen years of age. - 5.
+If an adoptee is deceased, any progeny of the adoptee who is at least eighteen years of age. - 5.
 Either of the birth parents of an adoptee. - 6.
-If the birth parent of an adoptee is deceased, the parent of the birth parent.

-7. A biological sibling of the adoptee if the sibling is at least eighteen years of age.
+If the birth parent of an adoptee is deceased, the parent of the birth parent. - 7.
+A biological sibling of the adoptee if the sibling is at least eighteen years of age.

 b.
-A.R.S. § 8-134(G) and (H) further provides that:
+(2) A.R.S. § 8-134 further provides: